ava-labs/avalanche-faucet/README.md

 ### Building for Production

-The following command will build server and client at `server/build` and `build` directories.
+The following command will build server and client at `build/` and `build/client` directories.

 ```bash
 npm run build